benhoyt/betterwalk/README.md

 of system calls from about 2N to N, where N is the total number of files and directories in the tree.

-**In practice, removing all those extra system calls makes walking about 2-4 times as fast on Windows, and 1.5-2 times as fast on Linux and Mac OS X.** So we're *not* talking about micro-optimizations (especially on Windows).
+**In practice, removing all those extra system calls makes walking about 2-3 times as fast on Windows, and about 1.5 times as fast on Linux and Mac OS X.**
+So we're not talking about micro-optimizations.
 [See more benchmarks below.](#benchmarks)

 Somewhat relatedly, many people have also asked for a version of `os.listdir()` that yields filenames as it iterates instead of returning them